kennbr34/evpencutil/README.md

 Do the previous but close the GUI upon completion

     evpencutil-gui -q -d -i file.enc -o file.plain -p password -k keyfile

+You can encrypt a tarball from standard input

+	tar cf - directory | evpencutil-cli -e -i - -o directory.tar.chacha20 -p password -c chacha20

+Or extract it

+	evpencutil-cli -e -i directory.tar.chacha20 -o - -p password | tar xf -

+A key generator's output can be read in as the keyfile from stdin

+	keygen | evpencutil-cli -e -i file -o file.enc -p password -k -